howdoilearn/howdoilearn/README.md

 - 👋 Hi, I’m @howdoilearn
 - 👀 I’m interested in software quality
-- 🌱 I’m currently learning cypress.io
+- 🌱 I’m currently learning cypress.io and Playwright test runner

 <!---
 howdoilearn/howdoilearn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.